CodingSeru/Tameplate-Linktree-Html-Css/README.md

 # Tameplate-Linktree-Html-Css
-Create your linktree for free using Html And CSS With This Temple.
+Create your linktree for free using Html And CSS With This Tameplate.